ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 The following terms are used throughout this document.

-- Issuer: A service that provides the server-side functionality required by the protocol documented here.
+- Issuer: A service that provides the server-side functionality required by the protocol.
 May also be known as the Server.
 - Client: An entity that seeks authorization from a server that supports interactions in the Privacy Pass protocol.
-- Key: The secret key used by the Server for authorizing client data (typically denoted key).
+- Key: The secret key used by the Server for authorizing Client data.

 We assume that all protocol messages are encoded into raw byte format before being sent.
 We use the TLS presentation language {{RFC8446}} to